 To prevent content that could encourage unhealthy or disorderly eating habits, social media firm Pinterest is updating its ad policies to “prohibit all ads with weight loss language and imagery”.

-The company developed its new policy with guidance from the National Eating Disorders Association (NEDA), whose research shows there has been a rise in eating disorders and unhealthy eating habits in young people during the pandemic, The Verge reported.
+The Verge reported that the company developed its new policy with guidance from the National Eating Disorders Association (NEDA), whose research shows there has been a rise in eating disorders and unhealthy eating habits in young people during the pandemic.

 “Pinterest is the place people come for inspiration to create life they love,” the company said in a blog post.